-- determines, or recommends to the Board for determination, the compensation, if any, of the Company's Chief Executive Officer and all other executive officers; and - (b) assists the Board with matters related to compensation generally, except with respect to the compensation of the directors.
+- (a) determines, or recommends to the Board for determination, the compensation, if any, of the Company's Chief Executive Officer and all other executive officers; - (b) assists the Board with matters related to compensation generally, except with respect to the compensation of the directors; and - (c) may delegate its authority to subcommittees or the Chair of the Compensation Committee when it deems appropriate and in the best interests of the Company.

 As none of the Company's executive officers are currently compensated by the Company, the Compensation Committee will not produce and/or review a report on executive compensation practices.
-The Compensation Committee had two formal meetings in 2021.
+The Compensation Committee had one formal meeting in 2022.
+The current charter of the Compensation Committee is available on the Company's website at www.owlrockcapitalcorporation.com.